 Description of application vulnerability

-All applications consume resources as they execute, in particular Time.
+All applications consume resources as they execute, in particular, Time.
 Each thread, event, interrupt and OS service consume CPU time that may be separately measurable by the system.

 A common paradigm in managing applications is to monitor such resource usage by thread and take action to cease the calculation for the thread that is consuming excessive time, using techniques such as abort, raise exception, lower priority or suspending the thread.
 If the calculation cannot be completed in time or within the resource constraints imposed upon it, then the application may fail.